jlprat/akka-http-workshop/README.md

 - Interacting with Akka Typed
 - Implications of Streaming

-To run them switch to the `exercises` branch!

 ## How to run this code
 To run this code just head over the project main folder and run:
 ```